Maintaining Student Status

 - Receive authorization before engaging in employment

-- Report a change of address/residence to Manager of Student Services within 10 days of the change
+- Report a change of address/residence to International Scholars team in Student Affairs (CC326a) within 10 days of the change

 - Maintain adequate health insurance